 Participants coming came met the Representative at Bagdogra by 11.00 am on Day 1

-We request to take Flight from Bagdogra after 11.30 am on Day 8
+We request to take a flight from Bagdogra after 11.30 am on Day 8

 Participants are requested to book their flights as per the above pickup and drop timings.
 Adventure Geek will not be responsible for delayed arrivals and early departures.